ddterm/ghcr-cleanup/README.md

 For every repository:

-1. Images created less than 1 day ago are kept
+1. Images updated less than 1 day ago are kept

-2. Images created more than 1 year ago are deleted
+2. Images updated more than 1 year ago are deleted

-3. Images with no defined build date (cache?) are kept

-4. Images with `org.opencontainers.image.version` label matching existing tags/branches or open pull requests are kept
+3. Images with `org.opencontainers.image.version` label matching existing tags/branches or open pull requests are kept

-5. Everything else is deleted
+4. Everything else is deleted

 ## REST API pagination race condition